Wednesday, September 17, 2025

 I loved the idea of the Olympic Games and often imagined competing in my favorite event(s) - decathlon, downhill skiing, biathlon...
 I'd be the victorious one who worked hard to overcome all problems and shortcomings to be the best.
 "It would be soo... great to win."

 It pained me to think that the wait was four years between events.
 I do wonder whether the reality of the games was as good as I hoped it would be.
-Certainly, I never actually went to the games and the TV coverage was much more limited then.
-Was I living in that imaginary world trying to fulfill needs of mine?
+I never actually went to the games and the TV coverage was much more limited then.
+Was I living in that imaginary world trying to fulfill latent needs?
 I sure enjoyed following: Mark Spitz, Bruce Jenner, Edwin Moses, Eric Heiden, Usain Bolt, Bode Miller, Katie Ledecky...

-Pride in my Country and hopes that I too might win in the game of life seemed like positive traits.
+Pride in Country and dreams of winning in the game of life seemed like positive character traits.
 Did they compel me to want to be a better man?
-Even if I couldn't actually win, I could live more often in an imaginary world where I might.
+If I couldn't reasonably win, I likely lived in a more imaginary world where I might.
 Was I spending too much of my thought life in an imagined future versus living out the actual day(s) that were mine?

-I expect that the only church in town would preach the Good News of how we can live out this life, and the one to follow, walking humbly and close with God.
-Imagining the future and reflecting on the past are helpful yet they surely are less important than living out the reality of today.
-Today is where we both can live out each breath of this miracle of life and be in the present where God is.
+I expect that the only church in town would preach the Good News of how we can live out this life, and the one to follow, walking humbly and closer with God.
+Imagining the future and reflecting on the past may be helpful; yet, they surely shouldn't supersede living out today's reality.
+Today is where we can actually live out the miracle of life in the presence of God.

 Just for today...